What to learn from a few visible transitions' statistics?: Visible transitions' statistics

 \subsection{Additional remarks}

-(i) {\em Moments of the inter-transition times.} Eq.~ \eqref{eq:dwell} is key for further results of this work.
-An immediate outcome is that, since Eq.~ \eqref{eq:dwell} is the first passage time of \(\ell_{i+1}\) after \(\ell_{i}\), the mean first passage time can also be obtained from the survival matrix:
+(i) {\em Moments of the inter-transition times.} Equation~ \eqref{eq:dwell} is key for further results of this work.
+An immediate outcome is that, since Eq.~ \eqref{eq:dwell} is the { probability density of the inter-transition time between} of \(\ell_{i+1}\) after \(\ell_{i}\), the mean inter-transition time can also be obtained from the survival matrix:

 and higher-order moments can be obtained analogously.